Here's What's New in iOS 14

 A More Organized Homescreen

-To help give you faster access to everything you do, Apple is reorganizing the iOS homescreen.
-In iOS 14, you’ll be able to move apps around and group them in new ways, with Apple helping to put your most commonly used apps in easy to locate places.
+To help give you faster access to everything you do, Apple is reorganizing the iOS home screen.
+In iOS 14, you’ll be able to move apps around and group them in new ways, with Apple’s new App Libary automatically organizing all your apps into a number of big groups and lists.
+And if there are few apps you don’t want people to see, you can now hide apps from appearing on the main home screen using a feature that looks a lot like the app drawer you get on Android devices.

+Apple has also updated the way incoming calls and FaceTime sessions look, by putting interactions in a new, more compact view so you can talk and multitask without calls taking up the whole screen.
+Also, hidden among all the other new features and upgrades is the ability to change you default email and browser app in iOS 14.

 Widgets Come to iOS

-Based on experience with the Apple Watch, Apple is now bringing widgets over to iOS 14.
+Based on experience with the Apple Watch, Apple is now bringing a much wider range of widgets over to iOS 14.
 Users will be able to add widgets to the homescreen and customize its size, allowing you to put something like a weather widget next to your most commonly used apps.
-There will also be a new gallery app that should make handy widgets easier to find, and thanks to a new feature called Smart Stack, you can place multiple widgets on top of each other and swipe through them like a stack of cards.
+There will also be a new widget gallery that should make handy widgets easier to find, and thanks to a new feature called Smart Stack, you can place multiple widgets on top of each other and swipe through them like a stack of cards.

 And while it might not be considered a traditional widget, Apple is also adding picture-in-picture support to iOS 14, so you can watch videos and even resize them while you are multitasking.
 And if you need too, videos can be played completely in the background, and when you want to go back, there are handy controls for bring your video back to front and center.